 Hose and/or valve leaks are possible in areas where process piping and hoses are routed.
 Various cubicles which are susceptible to leakage are listed in Section 3.2.
 Additionally, leakage could occur from hoses routed in corridors on all elevations of the AFHB.
 However, in each of these areas floor drains lead to the Auxiliary Building Sump.
-Since this type of contemplated condition has the potential to divert small quantities of liquid to the sump, (i.e., quantities small enough to go undetected by the flow rate detectors and pressure detectors noted in Section 4.3.3), it is likely that this type of leakage will be detected by an increase in sump level indication.
+Since this type of contemplated condition has the potential to divert small quantities of liquid to the sump, (i.e., quantities small enough to go undetected by the flow rate detectors and pressure detectors noted in Section 4.3.3), it is likely that this type of leakage would be detected by an increase in sump level indication.

 An increase in airborne activity would be detected by the air monitoring system.
-Leakage will be further minimized by the use of poly bags or sleeves placed at each of the hose and valve connections.
-All system hose and pipe will be leak tested in accordance with ANSI 831.1.
+Leakage is further minimized by the use of poly bags or sleeves placed at each of the hose and valve connections.
+All system hose and pipe is leak tested in accordance with ANSI B31.1.
 Inadvertent release from the Auxiliary Building to the environment would be very minor and well within that analyzed for a spent resin storage tank rupture.

-4.3.3 Transfer and Process Hose Rupture
+1.3 Transfer and Process Hose Rupture

-Releases caused by a hose rupture or break in the system will be minimized by monitoring and control circuits in the transfer and process systems.
-In event of a separation at the hose connections, spring actuated valves in both socket and plug connections provide an immediate and positive seal against escape of any liquids.
+Releases caused by a hose rupture or break in the system are minimized by monitoring and control circuits in the transfer and process systems.
 In the event of a hose rupture in the transfer system, a pressure detector on the discharge side of the transfer pump will sense low pressure and trip the pump.
-In the event of a similar break in the process system, the mass flow detectors on the discharge side of the process pump will detect a rate change and activate an alarm on the status and control panel, notifying the operator to secure process operations.
-The suction side of this pump is monitored by a fluid detector monitor which when it detects a loss of fluid, as in a hose rupture, will trip the pump.
+In the event of a similar break in the process system, the mass flow detector on the discharge side of the solids handling pump will detect a rate change and activate an alarm on the status and control panel, notifying the operator to secure process operations.
+The suction side of each of these pumps is monitored by a fluid detector which when it detects a loss of fluid, as in a hose rupture, will trip the pump.